Planning & Zoning

 The Town of Pinedale has not adopted official figures for these items.
 It is up to the design professional to come up with the appropriate figure by consulting local climate information and using the appropriate load calculations.
 The ASCE 7.2 manual contains some information.

-85 pounds per sq ft is a figure that is commonly used in town for snow loads.
-It is important to note, this number is NOT an official recommendation.
-There are several factors that prohibit the town from establishing a snow load value that would be satisfactory for all buildings and locations in Pinedale.
+85 pounds per sq ft is a figure that is commonly used in Town for snow loads.
+It is important to note that this number is NOT an official recommendation.
+There are several factors that prohibit the Town from establishing a snow load value that would be satisfactory for all buildings and locations in Pinedale.